 Don’t worry about what anyone else thinks.
 No matter what you do, there will always be a select few killjoys.
-The axiom “you can’t please everyone all the time” is never truer than it is at a wedding.
+The axiom “you can’t please everyone all the time” is never more true than it is at a wedding.

-Weddings are expensive and budgets aren’t unlimited.
+Weddings are expensive and budgets are not unlimited.
 The first question you need to ask yourself is “What’s important to me and my fiancé?”

 For some couples, it’s the party.
 They go balls out, stocking up the bar and booking an awesome band or DJ to keep the house rockin’ into the wee hours of the morning.
 For others, it’s family.
 They splurge on nearby accommodations so that everyone can be together for a weekend-long reunion.
 Or maybe it’s documenting the day that’s most important.
 These couples make sure to hire the best wedding photographers and videographers, so they can always look back upon their wedding day with a smile.

 Figure out what’s most important to you and spend money on that.